-I would like to start with the local chairperson, Daniel Alariak, by acknowledging him along with the local Hamlet of Arviat and other local bodies that provided assistance to the searchers.
-This includes the coordinators from CG&S who provide coordination.

-Further, I have people to thank in Whale Cove as there was a fire in a local hotel, and the firefighting crew composed of volunteers also responded quickly, and although there was damage, they were able to extinguish the fire resulting in no injuries or fatalities and this is a cause for celebration.
-I also admire the firefighters in Whale Cove highly for their commitment, and their fire chief, Mike E. Adjuk.
+I would like to start by acknowledging the local Chairperson, Daniel Alariak, along with the local Hamlet of Arviat and other local bodies that provided assistance to the searchers.
+This includes the coordinators from CGS who provide coordination.
+Further, I have people to thank in Whale Cove as there was a fire at a local hotel, and the firefighting crew composed of volunteers also responded quickly.
+Although there was damage, they were able to extinguish the fire, resulting in no injuries or fatalities and this is a cause for celebration.
+I also highly admire the firefighters in Whale Cove for their commitment, as well as Chair, Mike E. Adjuk.

-I wanted to voice my thankfulness to these groups, Mr. Speaker, for their commitment and dedication as they earn nothing due to being volunteers, but they always come out to assist their fellow residents and community, by ensuring the safety of their local communities and infrastructure.
-I believe this is one of the most important matters for local communities, so I wanted to acknowledge and voice my appreciation to them all.
+I wanted to voice my gratefulness to these groups, Mr. Speaker, for their commitment and dedication as they are not paid given, they are volunteers, but they always come out to assist their fellow residents and community by ensuring the safety of their local communities and infrastructure.
+I believe this is extremely important for local communities, so I wanted to acknowledge and voice my appreciation to them all.
 Thank you, Mr. Speaker.